The best hotels in Cabo San Lucas

 For most travelers, budget $130-200/night for a solid mid-range room with beach access or Marina proximity.
 Under $100 is doable Downtown but requires flexibility.
 Over $280 gets you into genuine luxury territory at Hacienda Beach Club or the Waldorf, and honestly, those properties deliver. no apologies needed for spending on them.

-Cabo San Lucas's best neighborhoods
+Cabo San Lucas's best hotel regions

 Downtown Marina is where we'd start looking. walkable, lively, and priced for real people.
 But if sand matters more than nightlife, El Medano Beach is your zone.